WoWRoster/wowroster/roster1x/trunk/install.txt

-WoWRoster v1.7.1
+WoWRoster v1.7.2
 Copyright (C) 2005-2006 The WoWRoster Dev Team
-Package updated September 10, 2006
+Package updated December XX, 2006
 $Id$

 You can view the open source project at - http://www.wowroster.net